projectodd/stilts.projectodd.org/stilts-conduit.md

                                Headers headers) throws Exception;
     }

-The `Subscription` is simply a handle for the Circus server to control (cancel) the client subscription.
+The `Subscription` is simply a handle for the conduit server to control (cancel) the client subscription.

-    package org.projectodd.stilts.stomp.spi;
+    package org.projectodd.stilts.stomp;

     import org.projectodd.stilts.StompException;